THE BEST OF CIFF: OUR Awards

 Going into its 23rd year, the 11-day Calgary International Film Festival (CIFF) has grown to be the biggest film festival in Alberta and the sixth-largest in Canada.
 CIFF showcases 175+ short and feature-length multi-genre films, from Canada and around the world.

 With Academy Award® accreditation and juried cash prizes, CIFF is a world-class celebration of cinema’s best and brightest.

-$10,000 CAD: RBC Emerging Canadian Artist Award.
-This juried award is given to the Canadian director who creates the best first or second narrative feature film.
+$10,000 CAD RBC Emerging Canadian Artist: This juried award is given to the Canadian director who creates the best first or second narrative feature film.

-$5,000 CAD: DGC Best Canadian Documentary Award.
-This juried award is given to the Canadian director who creates the best documentary in the section.
+$5,000 CAD DGC Best Canadian Documentary: This juried award is given to the Canadian director who creates the best documentary in the section.
 Presented by Directors Guild Canada.

-$1,000 CAD: Best International Documentary Feature.
-This juried award is given to the international director who creates the best narrative cinema from around the globe (U.S. & International).
+$1,000 CAD Best International Narrative Feature: This juried award is given to the international director who creates the best narrative cinema from around the globe (U.S. & International).

 The best of the fest decided by the fans themselves!
 Most films at the festival are eligible for our Audience Awards and are based on the collective score of the audience ballots collected at each screening online and in-cinema.

 Feature Film Awards: Alberta Feature, Canadian Narrative, Canadian Documentary, International Narrative, International Documentary, Late Show, Music on Screen, Generation Next and Special Presentations.

 Short Film Awards: Alberta, Documentary, Live Action and Animated